c-hive/basics/javascript-run-nested-promises-in-parallel/README.md

 # Run nested promises in parallel

 The goal is to achieve maximum parallelism.
+In other words, once any of the parent promises has been resolved, its child promises are initiated right away to [start their task](https://stackoverflow.com/a/30823708/9599137) regardless of the state of the other parent promises.

 The logs corroborate this behaviour:

 ```sh
 Resolved _x328vvpid parent promise.
 Index: 2